lsk567/tinytapeout-uart-tx/docs/info.md

 ## How it works

-This design is a UART TX that sends "TINY".
+This design is a UART TX that sends "TINY\n".

 ## How to test

-Explain how to use your project
+Connect it to your serial receiver and see if "TINY\n" gets printed.

 ## External hardware